Lord David Kennedy1

 M, #24344, b.
 6 December 1800, d.
 25 August 1834

-Charles Boyle, Viscount Dungarvan was born on 6 December 1800.1 He was the son of General Sir Edmund Boyle, 8th Earl of the County of Cork and Isabella Henrietta Poyntz.1 He married Lady Catherine St. Lawrence, daughter of William St. Lawrence, 2nd Earl of Howth and Margaret Burke, on 10 March 1828 at Dublin, County Dublin, Ireland.1 He died on 25 August 1834 at age 33 at Blount's Court, Oxfordshire, England.1 He was buried on 3 September 1834 at St. John's Church, Frome, Somerset, England.1 His will was probated in December 1834.1
+Charles Boyle, Viscount Dungarvan was born on 6 December 1800.1 He was the son of General Edmund Boyle, 8th Earl of Cork and Isabella Henrietta Poyntz.1 He married Lady Catherine St. Lawrence, daughter of William St. Lawrence, 2nd Earl of Howth and Margaret Burke, on 10 March 1828 at Dublin, County Dublin, IrelandG.1 He died on 25 August 1834 at age 33 at Blount's Court, Oxfordshire, EnglandG.1 He was buried on 3 September 1834 at St. John's Church, Frome, Somerset, EnglandG.1 His will was proven (by probate) in December 1834.1

 Children of Charles Boyle, Viscount Dungarvan and Lady Catherine St. Lawrence